 In Sanskrit, its name literally means “smell of a horse,” because of the root’s odor.
 But taking ashwagandha won’t make you smell bad.
 Its classic action is that of an adaptogen, meaning it balances the way your body reacts to stress, calming or rejuvenating as needed.
 And the effects can be far-reaching.

-One case history, published in a British medical journal, described a woman whose hair loss was dramatically reduced after she took ashwagandha for a couple months.
+One case history, published in a British medical journal, described a woman whose hair loss was dramatically reduced after she took ashwagandha for a couple of months.
 It also improved a combination of her underlying health conditions, including disturbances in thyroid, cortisol, insulin, and other hormones.
 While the herb isn’t usually viewed as a hair-loss remedy, this lady’s experience illustrates how restoring balance can have surprising side benefits.